- 1 Facebook Interaction

 Click the Show Info button to open the user profile, then click the Post tab to view the total comments count.

-Total comments also appears above the original post.
+Total comments is also displayed with the original post.
 Your administrator configures the number of comments to display per page.
-If the number of comments exceeds the configured number, Show more appears.
+If the number of comments exceeds the configured number, the Show more link is displayed.
 Click Show more to view additional comments.

 Display the Actionability and Sentiment of the Facebook Interaction

-When a Facebook interaction arrives, you can view Actionability and Sentiment icons, which could have one of the following values or be undeclared:
+When a Facebook interaction arrives, you can access Actionability and Sentiment icons, which either have one of the following values or are undeclared:

 - Sentiment—Possible values are Positive , Negative , Neutral , or undeclared .

 Actionable Facebook posts are colored yellow and non-actionable are colored gray or white.
 Facebook comments are automatically expanded and colored yellow if they are actionable, and collapsed and colored gray or white if they are non-actionable.
 Each Facebook comment has its own actionability and sentiment icon, which could be updated by the agent if necessary.